+Application Fee, one-time non-refundable fee

+Transcript Fee, per copy

+Certification Fee

-• Application Fee, one-time non-refundable fee . \$50 EFFECTIVE 11/1/2014 • Transcript Fee, per copy . \$5 / \$10 normal processing/ expedited processing • Certification Fee . \$15 per certification (limit two) • Textbook Cost . \$ varies (purchase each term) • Technology required for program . \$ varies • Preparatory Course(s) Tuition . \$395 per credit, after review by Graduate Admissions • Masters Preparatory course(s) are billed at the undergraduate Learning Resource ce Fee rate. • Learning Resource Fee 4 , per semester (includes sales tax) . \$210 Includes the use of equipment and learning platforms for the length of each course and remains the property of ECPI.
+Textbook Cost \$ varies (purchase each term)

+Technology required for program \$ varies

+Preparatory Course(s) Tuition

+Masters Preparatory course(s) are billed at the undergra aduate Learning Resource Fee rate.

+Learning Resource Fee , per semester (includes sales ta ax)\$210 Includes the use of equipment and learning platforms for the length of each course and remains the property of ECPI.

-Online, Active Duty Military students \$595/credit
+\Online, Active Duty Military students \$595/credit

-3 All students attend ECPI on a full time basis, unless an exception is approved by a campus official.
+&lt;sup>3 All students attend ECPI on a full time basis, unless an exception is approved by a campus official.

-4As a result of the ECPI University GREEN commitment and to provide the best value in education resources, ECPI has implemented textbook recycling and extensive use of electronic textbooks. .
+&lt;sup>4 As a result of the ECPI University GREEN commitment and to provide the best value in education resources, ECPI has implemented textbook recycling and extensive use of electronic textbooks.
 Students may be allowed to keep textbooks for their core courses and required concentration courses, or retain the electronic version for an extended period when an e-book is utilized.
 All other textbooks are available for purchase at cost, if desired.
 Most courses have online resources available, and many courses utilize mobile computing technology.
 If a mobile device is unintentionally damaged and not lost/stolen, it may be repaired one time while enrolled at ECPI without additional charge.
 Additional incidents or loss will incur actual repair or replacement cost.
 Students will be charged for any learning resources not returned within two weeks of when a return is required.